 The Best Major League Baseball Players of 2013: Which MLB Superstars Will Race for the World Series Top Honors?

-Awards are the ultimate validation of player’s sterling season and 2013 has a bumper crop of top performers poised to grab the major awards.
+Awards are the ultimate validation of player’s sterling season and 2013 has a bumper crop of top performers poised to grab the major league baseball awards.
 With the postseason winding down as the two major leagues’ respective championship series hits the midway mark, we’re in the business end of things.
 This infographic is all about those that have the best chance to bag the three major awards for Most Valuable Player, Rookie of the Year, and Pitcher of the Year (Cy Young Award).
-We’re also shining the spotlight on the race for Manager of the Year, and the Viagra-sponsored Comeback Player of the Year.
+We’re also shining the spotlight on the race for what is the best Manager of the Year, and the Viagra-sponsored Comeback Player of the Year.

 The usual disclaimer: The frontrunners are based on performance statistics.
 Let’s all remember, however, that these awards are voted on.
 Members of the Baseball Writers’ Association of America (BBWAA) will each have their own voting tendencies and preferences.